 Party Season Skin Survival Kit!

-Party season is approaching, time to dust off the little black dress and santa hat and hit the town.
-Christmas parties can see us consuming 2500-3000 calories on snacks and alcohol.
+Party season is in full swing, time to dust off the little black dress and santa hat and hit the town.
+Christmas and New Years Eve parties can see us consuming 2500-3000 calories on snacks and alcohol.
 Party food, alcohol, late nights can all leave us feeling tired, achey and hungover, but what impact does the partying have on your skin?
 Nutritionist Sarah Flower offers advice to keep your skin in optimum condition and how to maintain that healthy glow throughout.

 Alcohol consumption increases in the UK by 40% in December.
 Acohol can also increase our appetite and weaken our willpower, so you are more likely to overindulge on those festive nibbles.
 Alcohol can have a negative impact on the health of our liver, which, in turn, can manifest as skin problems such as acne, blemishes and dull skin.
 We are also more prone to bloating and digestive problems as our liver struggles to detoxify.
 Alcohol consumption, especially if on a regular basis, can also deplete us of Omega 3, making us more prone to inflammatory conditions, impaired brain function and has even been linked to depression and anxiety.